Retinal Detachment Quiz

 Seeing jagged spots of light, like the teeth of a saw

-Do you see tiny shapes or dots floating around in your vision (sometimes appearing like insects)?
+Do you see floating shapes or dots in your vision (like insects)?

-Do you see flickering or flashes of light even when you are in a dark room?
+Do you see flickering or flashes of light in the dark?

 The specialist will recommend one or more treatment options, including laser/freezing repair, injecting an air bubble to seal the tear, or surgery.